ritchieng/resnet-tensorflow/README.md

 # Residual Networks in TensorFlow

 ## Residual Network in TensorFlow
 This entire code is implemented in pure TensorFlow.
-It's a simpler version as the original one has issues with iterations and epochs.
+It's a simpler version to run but it has the full capabilities of the original one.
+The original version was complicated without proper logging.

 ## Instructions
 - Running Training